-If you are thinking about making global study a part of your education, you will be joining over 350 of your peers who study globally each year (almost 60% of the class of 2018).
+If you are thinking about making global study a part of your education, you will be joining over 350 of your peers who study globally each year (almost 60% of the class of 2020).
 Gettysburg College considers global study to be a vital part of its academic program.

 Students study globally for many different reasons.
-Whether you want to learn a new language, improve your skills in a language you have been studying, make your resume stand out from the crowd, or to add a special facet to your degree, you will find that global study gives you these opportunities-and many more.
+Whether you want to develop language skills, make your resume stand out from the crowd, build global competencies that are important to employers, and/or to add a special facet to your degree, you will find that global study gives you these opportunities-and many more.
 Students can study globally as soon as the first semester of their sophomore year, and as late as the first semester of senior year.